Mission0001/react/README.md

 # react
-This is my first react js project in one of my subject which is an IT 111 - PLATFORM TECHNOLOGIES.
+This is my first react js project in IT 111 - PLATFORM TECHNOLOGIES.
-This project is create using react js, that can perform simple ion.
+This project is created using react js, that can perform simple crud operation.

+Intructions
 Create or improve your React JS application so that it works properly.
 Your Web application must have met all the requirements:
 1. It has functional components.
 2. Can do route 3 or more pages.